SEO for law firms:

 Technical SEO

 Technical SEO is the foundation everything else sits on.
-If Google can’t crawl your site efficiently, can’t render your pages properly, or penalises you for slow load times — none of your content or local optimisation matters.
+If Google can’t crawl your site efficiently, can’t render your pages properly, or users abandon slow pages before reading them, your content and local optimisation have less room to work.

-For law firms, the critical technical elements are: site speed (Core Web Vitals), mobile responsiveness, proper indexation (making sure Google can see all your pages and isn’t wasting crawl budget on duplicates), structured data markup (LegalService and LocalBusiness schema), and clean site architecture that organises your practice areas into logical silos.
+For law firms, the critical technical elements are: site speed and Core Web Vitals, mobile responsiveness, proper indexation (making sure Google can see all your pages and isn’t wasting crawl budget on duplicates), structured data markup, and clean site architecture that organises your practice areas into logical silos.

 Most law firm websites we audit have at least a handful of technical issues dragging down performance.
 Broken links, missing meta descriptions, unoptimised images, no schema markup.
 These are fixable — and fixing them often produces a quick uplift in rankings.
 See our SEO audit service for what a full technical review looks like.